School Field Trip Program

 Time: 9:30am-11:30am, M-F . . . .
 Classes are welcome to have their lunch in our pavilion after the tour.

 Group Size: 7-9

-Limited scholarships available for grades 1-3.
-Priority is given to Title 1 schools, on a first come first serve basis.
+Scholarships: Scholarships are available for all classes from Title 1 schools, on a first-come first-serve basis.
 Funds cover program fees only.

 Would you like to sponsor a school field trip this spring?
 Click here to donate!